devagar/lourencoazevedo/wks-eng.md

 title: Workshop Peter - English
 layout: default
 ---
-Thank you very much for your participation on the Chi Kung Seminar with Peter Den Dekker.
+Thank you very much, for your participation on the Chi Kung Seminar with Peter Den Dekker.

 ## Location and timetable